Blog · Paris · A Room-by-Room Guide to the Paris Catacombs for Tourists

 In the narrow corridors, you can find high stacks of human skulls arranged from floor to ceiling.

-During my trip to Paris in 2018, I bought skip-the-line tickets for €30 to descend into the darkest part of the city.
-I was so excited because I’d heard of the walls stacked high with human skulls.
-I wasn’t expecting the many reservoirs, crypts, and vaults, let alone the immersive feeling of experiencing history.
+When I descended into the darkest part of the city, I was excited because I’d heard of the walls stacked high with human skulls.
+But I wasn’t expecting so many reservoirs, crypts, and vaults, let alone the immersive feeling of experiencing history.

 Here is a room-by-room guide to the various sections of the underground chambers (and stairways and corridors) of the Paris Catacombs, so you can get an idea of what you’ll see in each part of the exhibit.

-A Stairwell to the Depths of Paris
+Stairwell to the depths of Paris

 The first part of the experience is unlike anything you’ve done before.
 It’s a spiral staircase descending into the earth, with triangular steps and walls that seem to get slightly more moist the farther down you go.
 Think of it like climbing a tower — just going the opposite direction.
 And yes, there’s a railing to hold on to each step of the way.

-Entering the First Section of the Catacombs
+Entering the first part of the Catacombs

 an exhibition in the Paris catacombs